Yang Ti-liang

-He was a candidate in the 1996 Hong Kong Chief Executive election, where he lost to his opponent Tung Chee-Hwa.
-After the transfer of the sovereignty of Hong Kong, he was appointed a non-official member of the Executive Council by Tung and retired in 2002.
-In retirement, he mainly focuses on writing and teaching English.
+Yang was a candidate in the 1996 Hong Kong Chief Executive election, where he lost to his opponent Tung Chee-Hwa.
+After the transfer of sovereignty over Hong Kong, he was appointed a non-official member of the Executive Council by Tung and retired in 2002.
+In retirement, he mainly focused on writing and teaching English.
 In September 2003, he became the host of a RTHK radio programme, Yang Ti-liang Mail Box (楊鐵樑留言信箱), teaching English grammar.
+Yang died on 24 June 2023, at the age of 93.

 Early life

 Yang was born in Shanghai on 30 June 1929.
-He attended St. John's Middle School (same foundation as St. John's University) in his early years and read law in the Comparative Law School of China in Soochow University (Suzhou) from 1946–49.
+He attended St. John's Middle School (same foundation as St. John's University) in his early years and read law in the Comparative Law School of China in Soochow University Law School in Shanghai from 1946 to 1949.
 Due to the Chinese Civil War, he moved very briefly to Hong Kong before graduating, where he stayed at St. John's Hall in 1949.
 Then he moved to England to read law at University College London, where he graduated with an LLB with honours in 1953.
 In 1954, he was called to the bar with honours at Gray's Inn.
 After studying in England, Yang returned to Hong Kong in 1955.